 Growing up, I hung out at my best friend Mary’s house a lot, and, every once in a while, Mary’s mom would tell me it was time for their family conference and that I was going to need to leave.
-As my two feet carried me home, I thought about how their family ritual seemed ludicrous.
-My parents didn’t do this sort of thing in our home, so why in the world would my friend’s family need to have meetings when we didn’t?
+As my two feet carried me home, I thought about how their family ritual seemed strange.
+My parents didn’t do this sort of thing in our home, so why would my friend’s family need to have meetings when we didn’t?

 As I aged, I began to appreciate the fact that Mary’s family set aside sacred time for them and them alone.
-Her Mom wasn’t worried about catering to me or anyone else that she had to send home.
+Her Mom wasn’t worried about catering to me or anyone else that she had to send away to protect their family time.
 They had an intentional system to connect, and I carried that idea forward into my family today.

 WHY SHOULD PARENTS CREATE A HABIT OF HOLDING FAMILY MEETINGS?